FrontierMods/Core/documentation/FRONTIER_FLAGS.md

 In a post-apocalyptic situation, these panels offer no pragmatic benefit.
 Their primary role in *Cataclysm* is self-expression: you can attach to your equipment whatever panels that suit your personality.

-## `MOLLE_POUCH`

-**In-game description**: "This item is part of the <info>MOLLE gear system</info>.
-It can be attached to <info>MOLLE carrying equipment</info>, such as a vest or a backpack."

-MOLLE pouches derive their name from the [MOLLE](https://en.wikipedia.org/wiki/MOLLE), or the Modular Lightweight Load-carrying Equipment.
-MOLLE is a standard of modular equipment used in NATO countries, which includes the United States.
-MOLLE is not a generic standard: that is, not every modular-equipment system is MOLLE.

-MOLLE pouches may be attached to an item's MOLLE webbing.
-MOLLE webbing is usually limited to military and military-affiliated equipment: ballistic vests, backpacks, and certain kinds of belts.

-Attaching MOLLE pouches enables additional carry volume, often for specialized equipment, in exchange for exacerbated encumbrance.
-Specific pouches exist for storing magazines, small firearms (e.g. pistols), knives, stationery (e.g. maps, pens), handheld radios, first-aid medical supplies, and many more kinds of equipment.

-Mechanically, the `MOLLE_POUCH` flag is used to distinguish a container as MOLLE-enabled, thus allowing certain pockets to accept the pouches as attachable equipment.
-That is, some Frontier items have additional space dedicated entirely to MOLLE equipment, as a way to simulate attaching these pouches onto an item, which is impossible otherwise.

 ## `PAPER_FILE_SIZED`

 **In-game description**: "This item has the right dimensions to be stored in <info>file compartments</info>."